Prediction of Dynamical time Series Using Kernel Based Regression and Smooth Splines: Numerical illustrations

-A $t=t_{f}$ predictor can be obtained by iterating a $1$-step predictor $t_{f}$ times, and this strategy is sometimes used to save cost \cite{MullerSmolaRatschScholkopfKohlmorgenVapnik1998}.
-This is not a good idea as explained in \cite{ViswanathLiangSerkh2013}.
-An optimal predictor would need to roughly split the distance to nearest training sample such that the component of the distance along unstable directions is small and with the component along stable directions allowed to be much larger.
-The balance between the two components depends upon how large $t_{f}$ is.
+A $t_{f}=n_{f}\tau$ predictor can be obtained by iterating a $\tau$-step predictor $n_{f}$ times, and this strategy is sometimes used to save cost \cite{MullerSmolaRatschScholkopfKohlmorgenVapnik1998}.
+This is not a good idea as explained in \cite{ViswanathLiangSerkh2013} and as shown in Figure \ref{fig:s2-itervsnoiter}.
+An optimal predictor would need to roughly split the distance to the nearest training sample such that the component of the distance along unstable directions is small and with the component along stable directions allowed to be much larger.
+The balance between the two components depends upon $t_{f}$, and therefore, iterating a one-step predictor is not a good strategy.

 In Figure \ref{fig:s3-mg-1step-rms-vs-snr}, we see that spline smoothing becomes more and more advantageous as noise increases.
 The situation in Figure \ref{fig:s3-mg-rms-vs-tf} is a little different.
 When $t_{f}$ is small, spline smoothing does help more for the noisier SNR of $0.4$ compared to $0.2$.
 However, for larger $t_{f}$, even though spline smoothing helps, it does not help more when the noise is higher.
 This could be because as $t_{f}$ increases capturing the correct geometry of the predictor becomes more and more difficult, and this difficulty may be constraining the accuracy of the predictor.